Othernet-Project/ndb-utils/README.rst

 Model mixins
 ============

-Flask GAE utils comes with a few mixins for making common modelling tasks easier.
+NDB utils comes with a few mixins for making common modelling tasks easier.

-gae_utils.models.TimestampedMixin
+ndb_utils.models.TimestampedMixin
 ---------------------------------

 This mixin adds two properties to your models: ``created`` (creation timestamp), and ``updated`` (update timestamp).
 These are both ``ndb.DateTimeProperty`` with ``auto_now_add`` and ``auto_now`` respectively.

-gae_utils.models.RandomMixin
+ndb_utils.models.RandomMixin
 ----------------------------

 Mixin provides means for retrieving a random entity.
 Since retrieving all